axiros/suckless-add-ons/README.md

 ## Ideas

-1. Why not dynamically change the Red-ness of a window based on CPU burnt within it?
+1. Why not dynamically change the Red-ness of a window based on CPU currently burnt within it?
 1. Send a custom ANSI-Escape sequence with the theme name to stdout, so that javascript based terminal emulators can re-apply matching stylesheets, when playing back recordings done in st.